Tsangares/piepd/README.md

 # Command Line Interface

 There are a few example displays that can be run through the cli,

+	epd occipied #Displays text saying the tools is occupied epd --help #To see altenative displays

 # Implementation Example